 Home > History > train

-The Amiens-Canaples line with stop at Vignacourt is commissioned in 1877.
+The railway line Amiens-Canaples with a stop to Vignacourt was put into service in 1877.
 The “Northern company” operates the line until 1937.
 During the 2nd World War, it will be managed temporarily by SNCF.
 (National Society of French railways)

 In the past, the line between Amiens to Canaples included the following stops: Amiens, Saint-Roch, Montières, Longpre-les-Amiens, Bertangles, Poulainville, Flesselles, Vignacourt, Canaples.